vesperporta/workcraft/README.md

 ### Failure Tasking
 Measurement and assignment of tasks associated to real values of a team as the teams' strengths themselves.
 Mathematical formula of time as fantasy defines reality for a task and mentality surrounding it.

+### Seasonal Phases
+Application of task programming integrated as a team to programme themselves defines a team capable to advance through appropriate internal management for luxury lifestyles.